Storing Your Car

 Location is Everything

 Finding the right place to store your vehicle is important.
 You want it to be accessible, controllable, protected, and secure.
 There are several options, anything from a rented garage to a storage unit to dedicated auto storage facilities with specialists on staff that can take care of your ride when stored there.
-It’s all a matter of budget, really.
-In some cases, you may be willing to trade it being close so that you can store your vehicle in a superior facility.
-With a team from Number 1 Auto Transport by your side, that long-distance specialized facility can be as convenient as a cheap garage just down the block.
+It’s all a matter of budget.
+In some cases, you may be willing to trade it, being close so that you can store your vehicle in a superior facility.
+With a team from Number 1 Auto Transport by your side, that specialized long-distance facility can be as convenient as a cheap garage down the block.

 Controlling the Climate

-The main reason you need it controllable, as mentioned above, is so you can dictate the climate that your vehicle sits in.
-Extreme heat or extreme cold can both harm a vehicle and degrade both cosmetic and mechanical components.
+The main reason you need it controllable, as mentioned above, is to dictate the climate your vehicle sits in.
+Extreme heat or extreme cold can harm a vehicle and degrade cosmetic and mechanical components.

 This may be a factor in choosing the appropriate facility.
-While a dedicated vehicle storage business is usually the most expensive option, it is also the safest.
+In comparison, a dedicated vehicle storage business is usually the most expensive option but also the safest.
 These are watertight storage spots with climate control systems and backups.
 Storage units are generally watertight but often lack climate control.
 Garages often have the opposite traits – climate control, but with the highest likelihood of leaking or drafts.

 Storing Your Car, So it is Ready to Go.

-The best way to have a car, truck, SUV, exotic, or motorcycle stay in great shape during storage and beyond is to make sure that it is clean and roadworthy before putting it in.
+The best way to have a car, truck, SUV, exotic, or motorcycle stay in great shape during storage and beyond is to ensure it is clean and roadworthy before putting it in.
 Storing the car properly reduces wear, tear, stress, and strain on the components and systems.

 - Fill ‘er Up: A topped-off fuel tank prevents the inside of the gas tank from rusting during long periods of being idle.
 When the metal in the tanks is exposed to air, the surfaces can rust.
 Make sure you top off as high as possible before storing!

-- Deep Clean, Inside and Out: Empty the interior and give it a good clean.
+- Deep Clean, Inside and Out: Empty the interior and clean it well.
 Ensure any trash is tossed out, give the upholstery a good vacuum, and wipe down surfaces to remove as much dust as possible.
-If you’ve got leather or vinyl, make sure to use a protectant.
+If you’ve got leather or vinyl, use a protectant.
 Same for the exterior – give your vehicle a good pampering!
-Dirt, grease, and grime can turn into damage and corrosion if left on paint and metal or for weeks or months at a time.
+Dirt, grease, and grime can become damage and corrosion if left on paint and metal or for weeks or months.
 A good wash will get these off, and you should follow that with a nice coat of wax to provide a layer of protection from elements, dirt, and everything else it may have to cope with while in storage.

-- Plug the Pipe: It may sound a bit weird – but plugging the tailpipe can ensure your vehicle against some covert damage.
+- Plug the Pipe: It may sound a bit weird, but plugging the tailpipe can protect your vehicle against covert damage.
 Moisture can rust the inside of the pipe.
 Even worse – especially if you are storing it in a rented garage or another less secure facility – critters, including mice, can get in there and cause some damage or build nests.
 Don’t let that happen to your ride!

 - No Brakes: Don’t put the emergency brake on.
 Using the parking brake for months at a time can stress and damage the components.
 Instead, use purpose-made wheel chocks or even simple blocks of wood to prevent rolling.